CITS5551-team-3/CropCounter/windows/README.md

 <!-- omit in toc -->
 #### Install and run the image
-Double click on the `install_local.bat` file (this may take some time and will initially look as though nothing is happening), followed by double clicking on the `run_local.bat` file.
+Double click on the `install_local.bat` file.
+This may take some time and will initially look as though nothing is happening.
+Do not close the window, it will close automaticlly once the installation is complete.
+After installing, the program can be started by double clicking on the `run_local.bat` file.
 **Note:** To safely exit, ensure you do not force the terminal window, and rather press any key in the terminal as instructed to close and exit the program safely.

 ### 3. Manual Installation